Hamilton Radial Electric Railway: History

-During the winter of 1921-1922, the swing bridge over the Burlington Ship Canal was replaced with a bascule bridge.
+During the winter of 1921–1922, the swing bridge over the Burlington Ship Canal was replaced with a bascule bridge.
 In May 1924, the HRER tracks on Birch Avenue in Hamilton were moved to a new private right of way on the west side of Birch Ave.

 On August 3, 1925, the HRER line between Oakville and Port Nelson (at today's Guelph Line) was abandoned.
-In October 2025, the HRER was interlined with the Brantford and Hamilton Electric Railway so that riders could ride between Burlington and Brantford on a single ticket.
+In October 1925, the HRER was interlined with the Brantford and Hamilton Electric Railway so that riders could ride between Burlington and Brantford on a single ticket.
 In 1927, the line between Port Nelson and Burlington was abandoned.
-The remainder of the HRER ceased operaton on January 5, 1929.
+The remainder of the HRER ceased operation on January 5, 1929.
 HRER tracks west of Kenilworth Avenue in Hamilton were taken over by the Hamilton Street Railway.

 Postscript

 After the HRER's abandonment, track was removed over the next 15 years.
 The last track removed was over the Burlington Canal Bridge in 1946 after which the bascule bridge became so light that it was stuck in the up-position until it could be manually lowered and rebalanced.

 Most of its carload freight business was transferred to the Toronto, Hamilton and Buffalo Railway and Canadian National Railway, which operated over 3 mi of former HRER track.
-A small section of the HRER right-of-way remains in use for freight traffic in Hamilton’s north industrial area, between Gage Avenue North and Parkdale Avenue North roughly parallel to Burlington Street East and Nikola Tesla Boulevard.
+A small section of the HRER right-of-way remains in use for freight traffic in Hamilton's north industrial area, between Gage Avenue North and Parkdale Avenue North roughly parallel to Burlington Street East and Nikola Tesla Boulevard.

 In 1982, Canadian National Railway abandoned the former Grand Trunk Railway line that paralleled the HRER along Hamilton and Burlington Beach.
 This right-of-way is now a rail trail for cyclists and walkers.

 On some sections of Beach Avenue in Hamilton Beach, the boulevard is wider on the east side of the street than on the west side; the east side is where the double-track HRER line ran.

 The HRER's Oakville Station still exists at the southeast corner of Randall and Thomas Streets.
 An extra storey has been added to the building, but the front of the building still retains its radial railway look.